gregory-ledenev/java-class-extension/README.md

 2. Violates SOLID Principles: Adding a new Item class necessitates changes in the shipping logic.
 3. Inconvenient and Error-Prone: Without dedicated ship() methods, shipping logic can become scattered and duplicated across the codebase, making it hard to alter it.

-### Shipping Logic - Java Class Extension Library
+### Static Extensions with Java Class Extension Library

+The core of the library is the `ClassExtension` class, which offers methods for dynamically finding and creating extension objects as needed.
 We can create an `Item_Shippable` class that acts as a `Shippable` extension (category) and provides a `ship()` method.
 This class must implement the `DelegateHolder` interface to allow it to work with items.
 Then we should subclass `Item_Shippable` and provide class extensions for each particular `Item` classes.
 ```java
 class Item_Shippable implements ClassExtension.DelegateHolder<Item> {
     public ShippingInfo ship() {